brito101/base-laravel-12/README.md

-# Project with Laravel 12 and Docker with Laravel Pint, PEST, Debugar, AdminLTE3, DataTables server side and Spatie ACL
+# Project with Laravel 12 and Docker with Laravel Pint, PEST, Debugbar, AdminLTE3, DataTables server side and Spatie ACL

 ## Resources